 The Santa Fe Difference

-At Santa Fe Christian, Middle and Upper School students have specific schedules and close teacher relationships designed to encourage time and workload management.
-Upper School Assistant Principal Pamela Oden is committed to providing students with the tools they need to succeed in the classroom and beyond.
+At Santa Fe Christian, Middle and High School students have specific schedules and close teacher relationships designed to encourage time and workload management.
+High School Assistant Principal Pamela Oden is committed to providing students with the tools they need to succeed in the classroom and beyond.
 With 20 years of administration experience at SFC, Pamela offers practical advice and solutions for families who want to help their students manage their time effectively.

 Block Schedule: Preparing for College and Beyond